lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-b-g-examples-of-ordinary-lambda-lists.md

-As an example of the use of **&allow-other-keys** and :allow-other-keys, consider a *function* that takes two named arguments of its own and also accepts additional named arguments to be passed to **make-array**:
+As an example of the use of **&amp;allow-other-keys** and :allow-other-keys, consider a *function* that takes two named arguments of its own and also accepts additional named arguments to be passed to **make-array**: